computerguided/FCM/FCM/doc/Component.md

           const std::shared_ptr<FcmMessageQueue>& messageQueue,
           const std::shared_ptr<FcmTimerHandler>& timerHandlerParam,
           const std::shared_ptr<Settings>& settingsParam):
-    FcmComponent(name, messageQueue),
+    FcmComponent(name, messageQueue, timerHandlerParam),
     settings(settingsParam),
     clientId(settings->clientId),
     serverId(0),
     connectionId(0){};
 ```

-This will only construct the component, but not initialize the state transition table and choice-points.
+This will only construct the component, but not _initialize_ the state transition table and choice-points.
 This will be done by an extra initialization step as described in the next section.

 Since a component needs to be able to handle "Timeout" messages on the "Timer" interface, this interface is 'connected' by default.